UHasselt-DSI-Data-Systems-Lab/code-schema-matching-LLMs-artefacs/README.md

 ## Table of Contents

-To generate results and integrate them, you need to run those notebooks in order:
+To generate results and integrate them, make sure you have included the `fm_matcher` submodule.
+This should work automatically when cloning this repository.
+Afterwards, you need to run those notebooks in order:
 * `generate_` notebooks to generate the results.
-Note that these notebooks use a tool `fm_matcher` that is not included in this repository, yet.
+Note that these notebooks use a tool `fm_matcher` that accesses the OpenAI API, which needs to be payed.
 This is why we include the results in the `results` folder.
 * `integration_decisions.ipynb` to integrate the results (`all_decisions_df.csv`)

 Afterwards, the integrated decisions can be analyzed with any of the remaining notebooks.